×

 When there is a problem with your heartbeat signal moving from the upper to the lower part of your heart, it is described as a heart block.
 Sometime the signal gets through and sometimes it cannot.
 This causes the heart to beat slowly or skip beats.
 People with third degree heart block will experience fainting, tiredness, and shortness of breath.

-Heart block can be of the first degree, second degree or the third degree.
+Heart block can be of the first degree, second degree, or third degree.

-When electrical impulses that control the heartbeat cannot travel from the atria, or top chambers of the heart, to the bottom chambers or the ventricles, it is called a third degree heart block.
+When electrical impulses that control the heartbeat cannot travel from the atria, or the top chambers of the heart, to the bottom chambers, or the ventricles, it is called a third-degree heart block.
 The ventricles in the heart are the chambers that push the blood out of the heart and into the body.
 When the heart doesn’t pump as it should, the blood flow to the organs gets affected.
-It may be fatal if a person with third degree heart block does not receive treatment when the heart stops beating.
+It may be fatal if a person with third-degree heart block does not receive treatment when the heart stops beating.

 Causes